10 BEGINNER SKIER TIPS FOR ADULTS

 But you’re a slow beginner and you don’t want to hold up your friends, you say?
 That’s totally understandable.
 They might not want to wait for you either, especially on a powder day.
 But you can ride the chair up together, and they can point you in the right direction.
 Then, make plans to meet up at the bottom after they take a few laps.

 Control your skis.
 Don’t let your skis control you.
 Leaning forward when you are moving downhill may seem scary, but it will give you a lot more control over your skis.
-This isn’t easy, but if you want to improve, you’ll need to show those skis who’s boss.
+This isn’t easy as a beginner skier, but if you want to improve, you’ll need to show those skis who’s boss.

 But isn’t the goal to be floating through neck-deep powder?
 Of course!…eventually.
-But first, focus on getting strong on the groomed runs.
+But as a beginner skier, focus on getting strong on the groomed runs.
 Skiing powder is a whole different skill with a different type of ski.
 If you want to test the waters, try some powder right next to a groomed run, so you can easily get back on the run if you find yourself getting stuck or unable to control where you are going.

 It’s dumping snow which means the skiing is awesome.
 But you’re freezing cold and can’t focus on anything but those numb fingers…and that’s not fun at all.
 Make sure your clothing is waterproof (no jeans!), and remember that the top of the mountain might be windy and 20 degrees colder than the base.
 Wear layers so you can add and remove as necessary, and warm gloves are a must.
 Also, be smart and wear a helmet.
 I promise all the cool kids are wearing them.